Model.PageBodyTags

 They are encouraged to engage with other students in their cohort and the course moderators during the studentship.

-We also encourage them to develop their own blogs about their studentship, and to update the Society on their studentship using social media by tagging us @BiochemSoc.
+We also encourage students to update the Society on their placement using social media by tagging us on Instagram @officialbiochemsoc, on Bluesky @biochemsoc.bsky.social and on LinkedIn or on X @BiochemSoc.

-It is a condition of the award that the student subsequently submits a report of their studentship, which can be uploaded onto our website.
+It is a condition of the award that the student subsequently submits a report of their studentship, which may be uploaded onto our website.

 This will involve reflecting on the student's experience with the programming skills studentship and what they feel they have gained from the programme.